Gangsta's Paradise: Music video

-The accompanying music video for the song was directed by Antoine Fuqua and featured Michelle Pfeiffer reprising her earlier role in Dangerous Minds.
+The accompanying music video for the song was directed by American film director Antoine Fuqua and featured Michelle Pfeiffer reprising her earlier role as U.S. Marine LouAnne Johnson in the movie Dangerous Minds.
+The video also includes scenes from the movie.
 Initially Coolio was concerned with the video's treatment stating, "I wanted some low-riders and some shit in it; I was trying to take it 'hood'."
-Despite this he trusted Fuqua and was ultimately pleased with the final result.
+Despite this, he trusted Fuqua and was ultimately pleased with the final result.

 For the music video, Coolio won the Best Rap Video at the MTV Video Music Awards in 1996.

 The music video hit one billion YouTube views in July 2022.